 Who can apply?

-Those in the UK on other types of leave are unable to apply, although they may in certain circumstances qualify for asylum or humanitarian protection.
-Different rules also apply to family members of EEA nationals.
+Those in the UK on other types of leave are also unable to apply, although they may in certain circumstances qualify for asylum or humanitarian protection.
+Different rules also apply to family members of EU nationals.

 The domestic violence concession

 A victim of domestic violence who is working may be able to escape the situation by moving elsewhere and supporting themselves while making an application to stay in the UK.

 Those without the means to do this are likely to flee to a refuge to escape the family home.
 After a short while it will become necessary to apply for benefits (“public funds”) to provide support and accommodation.
 The Home Office has recognised that those in this situation do not have access to public funds and may become destitute.